YtvwlD/hyde-gopher/README.md

 gopher_width: 70 # this is the default
 ```

-If you don't want to create your layout from scratch you can use a bundled one:
+If you don't want to create your layout from scratch you can use a bundled one

-To do so, run `hyde-gopher init`.
+ – to do so, run `hyde-gopher init`.

 ### Serve

 You can use the built-in webserver for a quick test
- - and also for pre-viewing your site while editing it.
+ – and also for pre-viewing your site while editing it.

 To do so, run `hyde-gopher serve`.